 [She reported that her work consisted of conducting visitors, exterminating pestilent weeds and protecting the property from marauders.]
 "For ‘tis true, ‘tis pity, and pity ‘tis, ‘tis true” that a small proportion of our citizens have not yet learned to name the birds without a gun, or to love the wood rose and leave it on its stalk." (note 3)

 Note 1.
-The complete article can be found in Martha Hellander’s book The Wild Gardener.
+The complete article is found here.

 Note 2.
 Published July 16, 1911, Minneapolis Sunday Tribune